Laurent de Gourcuff: Career

 By 2017, de Gourcuff's rivalry with Patou, chairman of Moma Group, had become contentious; the two agreed in 2019 to end the conflict.
 Beginning in February 2021, de Gourcuff and others were investigated in connection with the granting of a restaurant licence at Longchamp Racecourse; he was reportedly called in for further questioning in early December 2022.
 In November 2022, Accor announced its purchase of the outstanding stock in Paris Society, whose estimated revenue for that year was €250 million, with de Gourcuff to remain at its head.
 In March 2023, de Gourcuff announced that Paris Society had been chosen to operate Maxim's and planned an extensive renovation, which has been completed.

 De Gourcuff and Paris Society were found guilty of corrupt dealings in connection with the Longchamp restaurant licence, and in February 2024 he was given a suspended sentence of two years in prison, fined €150,000, and barred from managing a business for five years.
 His lawyers announced that he would appeal.

+In late 2024, de Gourcuff opened Baronne, a restaurant in the Hôtel Salomon de Rothschild in Paris.
+From July 2025, Accor began to divest itself of Paris Society's club holdings to de Gourcuff and other former Paris Society executives; he took a 70% share in the properties, with Pernod Ricard owning 30%.
+In October 2025, he bought the Parisian restaurant Le Grand Véfour.
+In November 2025 it was announced that in advance of the first hearing on his appeal, he had reached an agreement with the courts under which in exchange for pleading guilty and paying a €1m fine, his suspended sentence was reduced to one year, the ban on his managing businesses was lifted, and his criminal record was expunged.
+In 2026, he partnered with Pierre-Antoine Capton and Xavier Niel to buy the Lily Wang, an Asian restaurant in Paris formerly owned by Niel.